arunma/reconnect-py/README.md

 # reconnect - comparison/reconciliation tool built on Rust

-Reconciliation must be cheap and fast and inspired by the usage of Merkle trees by Cassandra for detecting anti-entropy, this is an attempt to use Merkle trees for performing quick and efficient comparison of two datasets.
+Inspired by the usage of Merkle trees by Cassandra for detecting anti-entropy, this is an attempt to use Merkle trees for performing quick and efficient comparison of two datasets.

 This project has the following additives :